Katie Boulter: 2025: First clay-court title, rankings drop

 Moving onto the grass-court season at the Queen's Club Championships in London, Boulter defeated qualifier Ajla Tomljanović to reach the second round, where she lost to fifth seed Diana Shnaider in three sets.
 The defeat brought an end to her two year run as British No. 1.

 Seeded eighth and as two-time defending champion at the Nottingham Open, Boulter defeated Lulu Sun and Sonay Kartal to make it through to the quarterfinals, where she lost to McCartney Kessler.
 Two weeks later at Wimbledon, she registered her fourth career win against a top-10 ranked opponent by overcoming ninth seed Paula Badosa in the first round.
 Boulter was eliminated in the second round by lucky loser Solana Sierra.

 Moving onto the North American hardcourt swing, Boulter lost in the first round of the Washington Open to Maria Sakkari, the Canadian Open to Renata Zarazúa and the Cincinnati Open to Olga Danilović.
 She broke her losing streak by defeating Yuan Yue in the first round in Cleveland, but fell to Viktorija Golubic in her next match.
 At the US Open, Boulter lost to 27th seed Marta Kostyuk in the first round.

 In September at the BJK Cup finals, Boulter defeated Moyuka Uchijima in straight sets as Great Britain overcame Japan 2–0 to reach the semifinals.
 In the last four, she lost to Jessica Pegula in three sets as the team were eliminated 2–0 by the USA.
 At the China Open, Boulter defeated Hailey Baptiste, before losing to third seed Amanda Anisimova in the second round.
 A win over second seed Linda Nosková saw her reach the second round at the Japan Women's Open, where she lost to Sorana Cîrstea.
 Boulter qualified for the main-draw at the Pan Pacific Open, but lost to fellow qualifier Eva Lys in the first round.
 At the Hong Kong Open, she retired due to injury, after losing the opening set of her first round match against Alexandra Eala.
-Having started the season ranked at world No. 23 and as the top British female player, Boulter dropped to world No. 100 and fourth in her country on 3 November.
+Having started the season ranked at world No. 23 and as the top British female player, Boulter dropped to world No. 100 and fourth in her country on 3 November 2025.
+Boulter ended the season ranked at world No. 106.